mk-nt/analysis/README.md

-# Mk-nt analysis files
+# Mk-nt analysis

 This repository contains scripts necessary to replicate the analyses of

-Smith & Yang (2024), "Improving Phylogenetic Inference by Detecting Asymmetric Evolutionary Rates in Morphological Characters".
+Smith & Yang (2026), "Directional Biases in Morphological Evolution:
+Implications for Phylogenetic Models".

+Full usage details are provided in the package vignettes.

 We assume that you have `git` and `gh` installed locally and in the system path.